anedyaio/anedya-example-esp32/Arduino-IDE/command/mqtt/README.md

 5. Click the "Install" button to install the library.
 6. Once installed, you can include the library in your Arduino sketches by adding `#include <ArduinoJson.h>` at the top of your sketch.

+### PubSubClient
+The PubSubClient library provides a client for doing simple publish/subscribe messaging with a server that supports MQTT.
+It allows you to easily publish and subscribe to topics, making it ideal for IoT projects, data logging, and more.

+1. Open the Arduino IDE.
+2. Go to `Sketch > Include Library > Manage Libraries...`.
+3. In the Library Manager, search for "PubSubClient".
+4. Click on the PubSubClient by Nick O'Leary entry in the list.
+5. Click the "Install" button to install the library.
+6. Once installed, you can include the library in your Arduino sketches by adding `#include <PubSubClient.h>` at the top of your sketch.

 ### Timelib
 The `timelib.h` library provides functionality for handling time-related operations in Arduino sketches.
 It allows you to work with time and date, enabling you to synchronize events, schedule tasks, and perform time-based calculations.